Home

 One of the best treatments your doctor may give you if you're in the middle of a headache is giving you pure oxygen to breath.
 This method seems to be effective in about 70% of cases.

 If medical treatment is ineffective, there is also surgical treatment.
 This area of research is very promising.
 For example, there is surgery available which will get rid of the nerve itself that is sending the pain signals.
-As you may guess, such treatment has its risks, but the pain of cluster may make it worth investigating surgical cluster headache treatments!
+As you may guess, such treatment has its risks, but the pain of cluster may make it worth investigating surgical treatments!

 For self help, check out our home remedies for cluster headache treatments, many of which you may find effective.
-Another of the helpful cluster headache treatments is simply excersize.
+Another of the helpful cluster headache treatments is simply exercise.
 Some also try putting pressure on their head.
 This may include putting pressure on the middle of the pain location.

 Pepper cream applied to the area of pain, or a side of the nose or temple, or peppermint cream on the back of the neck has been helpful to some sufferers.